Healthy financials mean solid ground to grow on.

 Co-ops are a bright spot—especially our co-op, providing farmers with the means and resources to keep their independence.
 Keep their respect, keep their dignity.
 And keep the next generation on the land.

 At Organic Valley, we believe farm financial health has a direct impact on farm wellbeing.
 Since 2008, we’ve helped secure nearly $8 million in government and private grant funds for our member farms.
-These funds go directly into the hands of our farmers who, in turn, make investments in the sustainability of their farm operations.
-From wind turbines to solar panels on barn roofs to more efficient milking equipment, improvements like these enhance the short-term and long-term viability of our farms increasing the likelihood of success for the next generation.
+These funds go directly into the hands of our farmer-members who, in turn, make investments in the sustainability of their farm operations.

 We also actively work to connect members with farm business resources to make sure our member farms are in business for generations to come.
 These family farmers, their land and cows, are where the wisdom and passion of generations of organic farming live.

 Grants awarded to our farmers

 Since 2008, member farms have applied nearly $8 million in grants to major sustainable and efficiency initiatives: from renewables (solar, wind), to facilities (barn, milking parlors), to pastures, and more.

 Renewable upgrades keep farm energy costs in check